dreamboat26/Advanced-QA-and-RAG-/README.md

 # Advanced-RAG-Series
 This repository contains advanced LLM-based chatbots for Retrieval Augmented Generation (RAG) and Q&A with different databases.
 (VectorDB, GraphDB, SQLite, CSV, XLSX, etc.).
 The repository provides guide on using both AzureOpenAI and OpenAI API for each project.
 Each project is accompanied with a YouTube video that explains all the details.
-The link to the videos are provided in each section.

 ## List of projects:
 - [x] [LangGraph_1o1_Agentic_Customer_Support](#LangGraph_1o1_Agentic_Customer_Support)